umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     !!! note
-        Each 4-channel group must be set to operate with the same output voltage according to what kind of CCM it will host as shown below:
+        Each 4-channel group must be set to operate with the same output voltage according to what kind of CCM it will host as shown below (within a few mV):

         | Vos [V] | Vccm [V] |
         |---------|----------|